Market intelligence for international student recruitment from ICEF

 "Which of the following helped your decision to choose this institution?"
 Source: Etio/ISB

-It is interesting to note as well that the influences have seen the greatest change over time are all digital, including the institutional website, online advertising, and social media channels.
+It is interesting that the influences that have seen the greatest change over time are all digital, including the institutional website, online advertising, and social media channels.

 There is a satisfaction gap in career services

-The ISB asks a number of questions around career services, including "How satisfied are you with the following types of employment / careers support from this institution:".
+The ISB asked a number of questions around career services, including "How satisfied are you with the following types of employment / careers support from this institution?"

 "How satisfied are you with the following types of employment / careers support from this institution?"
 Source: Etio/ISB